 Many organizations provide training on gifts and entertainment policies along with training on conflicts of interest or other subject matter areas, such as bribery or dealings with government officials.
 Organizations may also include gifts and entertainment training in their general code of conduct training.
 Just as with written policies, it can be very helpful to include real-life scenarios in gifts and entertainment training.

 Many organizations also disseminate less formal communications to employees regarding gifts and entertainment on a periodic basis, including reminders during the holiday season regarding both giving and receiving gifts and entertainment.
 These communications can be as simple as an email reminding employees of company policy.

 As with any area of compliance, it is important periodically to audit for compliance with the organization’s gifts and entertainment policy.
 Review of travel and entertainment expense reports and of company credit card statements can be exceedingly helpful in this area.
-Indeed, some organizations include T&E audits in every audit cycle, rotating the business units or categories of employees who are audited each cycle.
+Indeed, some organizations include travel and entertainment audits in every audit cycle, rotating the business units or categories of employees who are audited each cycle.

 One form of monitoring employee behavior in the area of gifts and entertainment is through requiring employees to submit travel and entertainment reports, which typically require disclosure regarding funds expended on behalf of the company, including with respect to providing entertainment and gifts to third parties.
 These are typically reviewed by supervisors or centrally as part of an approval process.
 In addition, regular review of company credit card statements is another form of continuous monitoring.

 Some organizations disseminate gifts and entertainment questionnaires, which employees must complete and return every quarter or every year, on which they are required to disclose all gifts and entertainment received or gifts and entertainment over some dollar threshold value.
 Organizations that use gift registers—which require employees to enter information about gifts provided or received—can also monitor such registers on a real-time basis.